-The lowest level of force you can apply in any self defence situation - even those where you don’t even know yet that you’re managing a defensive action - is your presence; essentially your expressed body language and posture.
+The lowest level of force you can apply in any self defence situation - even those where you don’t even know yet that you’re managing a defensive action - is your presence; essentially your expressed body language and verbal expressions.

-Whether you realise it or not, you can be picked as a victim of a criminal, the mugger as much as the murderer, based on your behavioural appearance.
+Whether you realise it or not, you can be picked as a victim of a criminal, the mugger as much as the murderer, based on your visual and behavioural attributes.

 Looking like easy prey, either because you appear timid, shy or weak, or just unaware or distracted through your body language, can be the trigger to select you as the next victim.

 After all, criminals manage risk too - and picking low risk ‘jobs’ with easy returns are no different to other professions.

 On the other end of the force spectrum is your physical self defence action, ranging up to lethal force in the most extreme case.

 Associated with both ends of the spectrum, whether just using presence or raw physicality, there’s another key skill for self defence practitioners to train and master.